juanmaguitar/OOP-JS/03-singleton/README.md

 Although it seems [there are only a few acceptable cases](https://stackoverflow.com/questions/228164/on-design-patterns-when-to-use-the-singleton) for using a Singleton pattern, a _Logging Manager_ can be one of them

+Note: Unless you need to initialize the object at a delayed time after is loaded and with some data that will be obtained "in the future" (class implementation of singleton) in most of the cases a single literal object is enough for singleton pattern

 **`LogManager.js`**
 ```
 let _instance, _dateCreation